 World Malaria Day: Why SC Johnson is Helping in the Fight to End Malaria

-World Malaria Day is a time to recognize the global efforts that have saved millions of lives over the past decade.
-It’s also a reminder that the fight to eradicate malaria and other mosquito-borne diseases has a long way to go.
+World Malaria Day is a time to recognise the global efforts that have saved millions of lives over the past decade.
+It is also a reminder that the fight to eradicate malaria and other mosquito-borne diseases has a long way to go.

 The Reality of Malaria1